|Value||Eligibility||Open date||Close date|

 Note: Current PhD or LLM research students may apply but preference will be given to commencing applicants.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission for full-time studies in a PhD or LLM by research within the Sydney Law School at the University of Sydney.
+The Scholarship is offered subject to the applicant having an unconditional offer of admission for full-time studies in a Doctor of Philosophy (PhD) or Master of Laws (LLM) by Research within the Sydney Law School at the University of Sydney.

 b.
 Applicants must be willing to undertake research in the discipline of Labour Law (encompassing employment law, industrial relations, workplace health and safety and workplace discrimination).